One of the suite of sixteen ‘Service Songs’ which close The Five Nations. This may have been written specifically for The Five Nations but see

 [Title] The original Latin motto of the Royal Artillery was Quo Fas et Gloria ducunt (‘Where Right and Glory lead’), but in 1833, to reflect its role on every battlefield, King William IV ordered that it should bear the additional title of Ubique (‘Everywhere’) in place of all battle honours won by individual units.
 When the poem was collected for the Sussex Edition Kipling added the subscript ‘(Royal Artillery)’ plus notes on Blue-Fuse and R.A.M.R.

-[Stanza 3] Blue Fuse and make the hole that sinks the trail British field guns of the day were designed for direct fire against an enemy that could be seen from the guns, which was the practice up to the middle of the 19th century.
+[Stanza 3] Blue Fuse and make the hole that sinks the trail: British field guns of the day were designed for direct fire against an enemy that could be seen from the guns, which was the practice up to the middle of the 19th century.
 This only required a maximum range of 5000 to 7000 yards, which could be achieved with a maximum elevation of some 16 degrees.
 The ‘long-range Krupp’ had a range of some 10,000 yards, so to achieve the same range and fire from behind cover, the RFA guns had to be given extra elevation by sinking the ‘trail’ into a hole in the ground.
 (The trail is used in hauling the gun.)
+The trail is the part of the gun that rests on the ground at its rear”

 After the disaster of Colenso on 15 December 1899, the guns deployed further back and, where possible, behind cover.
 This picture of the 15 pounder Rifled Breech Loader used by the RFA in South Africa clearly shows just how defenceless the detachment was in the face of aimed rifle fire.
 The handspike by which the gun was roughly traversed is shown fitted at the end of the trail.
 The dark object hanging down from the axle between the wheels is the ‘spade brake’, a spring-loaded spike backed into the ground under the gun to take the shock of recoil and prevent the gun running back.